Simon Simoni

-Simon Simoni (/sq/; born 14 July 2004) is an Albanian professional footballer who plays as a goalkeeper for German club 1.
-FC Kaiserslautern on loan from Eintracht Frankfurt.
+Simon Simoni (/sq/; born 14 July 2004) is an Albanian professional footballer who plays as a goalkeeper for Swiss Super League club Luzern.
 He represents Albania at both senior and under-21 level.

 After progressing through youth systems at Besëlidhja in Albania, he made senior appearances at age of 17 for Dinamo Tirana before moving to Germany in early 2023 with Eintracht Frankfurt.
 After a loan to Ingolstadt 04, he joined 1.
 FC Kaiserslautern on 1 year-and-half loan in January 2025.

 Having previously appeared for the Albania at every youth level from under-16 to under-21, he made his senior debut in 2025.

 Club career

 On 1 January 2023, Simoni signed for Bundesliga club Eintracht Frankfurt on a four-and-a-half-year contract.

 On 5 July 2024, Simoni moved on loan to 3.
 Liga club FC Ingolstadt 04.

 On 15 January 2025, he was loaned to 1.
 FC Kaiserslautern in 2.
 Bundesliga for 18 months.

 On 29 October 2025, Simoni made his first appearance of the season for Kaiserslautern in the DFB-Pokal second round match against SpVgg Greuther Fürth, keeping a clean sheet in a 1–0 away win that secured qualification to the round of 16.
 He made six saves and was rated the best player of the match, earning an average rating around 8.0.
 The match also marked his return to action after a seven-month absence.

+On 21 July 2026, Simoni signed a three-year contract with Luzern in Switzerland.